aws-samples/aws-serverless-airline-booking/src/backend/loyalty/README.md

 #### Configuration

 Both functions use `TABLE_NAME` as environment variable. `Get` function is invoked via API Gateway. `Ingest` function is invoked via SNS topic.

-#### Operations

-Both functions have X-Ray enabled and basic instrumentation, no custom subsegments or annotations yet.
-No custom metrics or structured logging at this point too.

 ## Integrations